 The Recognition

 Weiss has been named to the PRWeek Power List multiple years (2012, 2013, 2014).
 The 500 Most Important People in the Global PR Industry in 2015 and 2017.
 Top 25 Innovators in Communications (2014).
-Top 50 Health Influencer four years running (2016-2019).
-Innovator of the Year in 2020.
-Healthcare Marketing Influencer 25 by MM+M in 2024.
+Top 50 Health Influencer multiple years running.
+The recognition is consistent.
+The firm he built is the bigger story.

 What Other Founders Should Take from This

-Three things, fast:
+Three things, fast.

 1. Pick the harder vertical.
 Healthcare communications is structurally more defensible than consumer or corporate PR.
 The complexity creates the moat.